 Mardi Gras Parade or Mardi Gras World

-A dozen parades are well worth your time if you’re in New Orleans during Carnival.
-Get a schedule and go to as many as possible because they’re all entirely different.
-I’ve seen a miniature (tit) parade, a parade for dogs, a porn parade with inflatable penis’ and more.
+A dozen parades are well worth your time in New Orleans during Carnival.
+Get a schedule and attend as many as possible because they’re all entirely different.
+I’ve seen a miniature (tit) parade, a parade for dogs, a porn parade with an inflatable penis’ and more.
 Some throw beads, others don’t, while some give away other types of trinkets.
 The floats, though, they’re spectacular.
-They’re made by skilled craftspeople and they can move, light up and are themed to any number of topics.
+They’re made by skilled craftspeople and can move, light up and are themed to any number of topics.
 They’re shaped like oversized animals, people, and things you’ve never imagined.
 It’s hard to explain; you just have to go.

 But if you can’t, there’s always Mardi Gras World.
 The world, as it were, is housed in a massive warehouse on the outskirts of town.
 It’s easy to spot from the float props and colossal sign outside.
 Inside, there’s a gift shop where you buy your “ticket.”
 This is my favorite ticket of all time.
-I gave them $22, and they gave me a strand of purple Mardi Gras beads and a piece of King Cake.
-In the warehouse, you can learn all about the history of the Mardi Gras float and see how they’re made and examine dozens of former floats.
+I gave them $22.
+They gave me a strand of purple Mardi Gras beads.
+They also gave me a piece of King Cake.
+In the warehouse, you can learn all about the history of the Mardi Gras float.
+You can see how they’re made.
+You can examine dozens of former floats.

 Ghost or Voodoo Experience

-New Orleans is known for ghosts and voodoo, and there’s no better way to learn about them than to cast your lot with a local.
+New Orleans is known for ghosts and voodoo.
+There’s no better way to learn about them than to cast your lot with a local.
 I recommend Airbnb Experiences for this adventure because they’ll be more familiar with the local “familiars.”
 I took a voodoo tour with a local voodoo practitioner through Airbnb.
 The experience was much more informative, respectful and authentic than some other big company tours I’ve gone on.

 Instead of telling scary stories, they’ll give you the history of real people and actual practices.
 The truth is often more frightening than fiction!